 Give your guests clear information, helpful links, and then step back.
 Your job is to get married, not manage 50 itineraries.

-According to Wedicity, booking hotel blocks 8-12 months in advance secures group rates and availability.
+Booking hotel blocks 8–12 months in advance secures group rates and availability, as Wedicity notes.
 Share the block details on your wedding website and let guests handle their own reservations.

 Tip #17: Create a wedding website with everything in one place.
 Flight suggestions, hotel block links, local restaurant recommendations, a packing list for the climate.
 Answer the questions before they’re asked.

 Tip #18: Send save-the-dates early with a cost estimate.
-According to Destination I Do, withholding details doesn’t build excitement.
+Withholding details doesn’t build excitement, as Destination I Do notes.
 It confuses people and lowers attendance.
 Be upfront about what guests should expect to spend.

 Tip #19: Host one welcome event, then let people roam.
-According to Brides Without Borders, over-scheduling exhausts guests.
+Over-scheduling exhausts guests, as Brides Without Borders notes.
 A welcome dinner or drinks the night before, then free time until the ceremony, hits the right balance.

 Tip #20: Expect about 40% attendance.
-According to Rustic Pathways, only 40% of invited guests typically attend destination weddings.
+As Rustic Pathways notes, only 40% of invited guests typically attend destination weddings.
 That’s not a failure.
 It’s the natural result of asking people to travel, and it creates the intimate celebration many couples actually want.

 Smart Ways to Save Without Sacrificing the Vibe